digital-work-lab/open-source-project/02-git.md

 # Transfer challenges I

-1. Consider how the **git switch** command (or the revert/pull/checkout commands).
+1. Consider how the **git switch** command affect the three git areas (or the revert/pull/checkout commands).
 How do they affect the working directory?

 <!--
 Do you see any challenges?